according to the Times Higher Education’s ranking of the latest REF results (2021).

 Some of our curators and their recent exhibitions include:

-The art collection contains a wide variety of works, from ancient to contemporary, across a diverse array of materials, including painting, sculpture, ceramics, prints, book art, photography, and textiles.
-The collection includes key work by internationally significant artists including Barbara Hepworth and Jacob Epstein, Paul Nash and Sydney Nolan, R.B.
-Kitaj and Elizabeth Blackadder.
+The University art collection contains a wide variety of works, from ancient to contemporary, across a diverse array of materials, including painting, sculpture, ceramics, prints, book art, photography, and textiles.
+The collection includes key work by internationally significant artists including Barbara Hepworth and Jacob Epstein, Paul Nash and Sydney Nolan, R B Kitaj and Elizabeth Blackadder.
 The collection is available for innovative curatorial displays and exhibitions on and beyond campus.